xzl01/ghc/docs/users_guide/phases.rst

     and ``-dynhisuf`` are the counterparts of ``-o``, ``-osuf``, and ``-hisuf`` respectively, but applying to the dynamic compilation.

+    ``-dynamic-too`` is ignored if :ghc-flag:`-dynamic` is also specified.

+.. ghc-flag:: -split-objs
+    :shortdesc: Split generated object files into smaller files
+    :type: dynamic
+    :category: codegen

+    When using this option, the object file is split into many smaller objects.
+    This feature is used when building libraries, so that a program statically linked against the library will pull in less of the library.

+    Since this uses platform specific techniques, it may not be available on all target platforms.
+See the :ghc-flag:`--print-object-splitting-supported`
+    flag to check whether your GHC supports object splitting.

+.. ghc-flag:: -fexpose-internal-symbols
+    :shortdesc: Produce symbols for all functions, including internal functions.
+    :type: dynamic
+    :category: codegen

+    Request that GHC emits verbose symbol tables which include local symbols for module-internal functions.
+These can be useful for tools like `perf <https://perf.wiki.kernel.org/>`__ but increase object file sizes.
+    This is implied by :ghc-flag:`-g2 <-g>` and above.

+    :ghc-flag:`-fno-expose-internal-symbols <-fexpose-internal-symbols>`
+    suppresses all non-global symbol table entries, resulting in smaller object file sizes at the expense of debuggability.

 .. _options-linker:

 Options affecting linking